crate/crate/docs/concepts/clustering.rst

 The fact that each CrateDB node in a cluster is equal allows applications and users to connect to any node and get the same response for the same operations.
-As already described in section :ref:`concept-node-components`, the SQL handler is responsible handling incoming client SQL requests, either using the HTTP, transport protocol or PostgreSQL wire protocol.
-The "handler node" that accepts the client request also returns the response to the client.
+As already described in section :ref:`concept-node-components`, the SQL handler is responsible for handling incoming client SQL requests, either using the HTTP transport protocol, or the PostgreSQL wire protocol.

+The "handler node" that
+accepts the client request also returns the response to the client.
 It does neither redirect nor delegate the request to a different nodes.
 The handler node parses the incoming request into a syntax tree, analyzes it and creates